What Should You Look for in a Diagnosis?

 The bigger picture of the child’s mood and behavior is essential because the root of the symptoms you’re concerned about might not be obvious.
 For instance, a child who seems angry or aggressive might actually be intensely anxious.
 A child who has trouble paying attention in school might not have, as is commonly assumed, ADHD, but instead be depressed or, again, anxious.
 (Anxiety, in fact, is often missed in children because it masquerades in such a wide range of behaviors.)

-“Often the presenting symptoms can have many different causes,” explains Ron Steingard, MD, a child and adolescent psychiatrist at the Child Mind Institute.
+“Often the presenting symptoms can have many different causes,” explains Ron Steingard, MD, a veteran child and adolescent psychiatrist.
 “A full, rigorous interview needs to cover all the potential contributors.”

 A complete history

 Your clinician should ask questions not only about your child’s current mood and functioning, but about your child’s history, too.
-Knowing how your child’s behaviors have evolved and changed as he developed can make a big difference in understanding what’s bothering him now, and how to treat it.
+Knowing how their behaviors have evolved and changed as they developed can make a big difference in understanding what’s bothering them now, and how to treat it.

 “We need to think of diagnosis as a narrative, not just checking a series of boxes,” says Dr. Steingard, an expert in diagnosing children with complex problems.
 “We need to ask about all the things that have brought the child to this moment.”

 For instance, he notes, take a child who is severely anxious about school at age 10.
-If he was already unusually anxious about, say, separating from his parents, at 3 or 4, you would suspect that he has a fundamental problem regulating his internal alarm system.
-You might treat him differently than a child whose became fearful only after he started school, who is more likely to have learned anxiety in response to problems there.
+If they were already unusually anxious about, say, separating from their parents, at 3 or 4, you would suspect that they have a fundamental problem regulating their internal alarm system.
+You might treat them differently than a child whose became fearful only after they started school, who is more likely to have learned anxiety in response to problems there.

 Consider more than one problem